 Other Considerations When Hiring a Patent Lawyer

 - Some firms include a payment clause in the retainer agreement specifying that money is to be advanced to the client when need be; however, the client is responsible for repaying such advancements.
 Therefore, if you, the client, lose your case, you may still owe your attorney a significant amount of money depending on how much money you are being advanced throughout the litigation of your case.

 - Even if a law firm agrees to a certain fee arrangement, your attorney could change his or her mind if your case seems to be reaching a dead end.
 After some time has passed during the litigation of your case (usually after $100,000 is spent on your case), the attorney may attempt to have you settle the case by accepting any settlement offers that come your way.

 - Keep in mind that the firm you hire may identify a conflict of interest with one or more of the defendants; therefore, you may be forced into hiring more than one firm for different defendants in your case.

 - The defendant could counter-sue, putting you and your business (if you own one) at risk.
 Specifically, the countersuit could be against you for fraud/deceit, breach of contract, patent misuse, antitrust violations, etc. If you are in fact countersued, this means additional legal fees on your end.

 If you need help with finding a patent infringement contingency lawyer, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.